AirTag for Kids: A Parent's Complete Safety Guide 2026

 Can you track an AirTag in real time?

-No. The AirTag does not have GPS or a cellular radio.
+No. The AirTag has no GPS or cellular radio.
 It updates its location only when a nearby Apple device detects its Bluetooth signal and relays the position through the Find My network.
-In populated areas, this can happen every few minutes.
-In rural areas with fewer Apple devices, updates may take 15 to 30 minutes or longer.
+In populated areas, updates arrive every few minutes.
+In rural areas with fewer Apple devices, expect 15 to 30 minutes between pings.

 How far can an AirTag track a child?

 There is no distance limit.
-The Find My network is global, so an AirTag in your child's backpack will report its location from anywhere in the world as long as an Apple device passes within Bluetooth range (about 30 feet).
-The limitation is update frequency, not distance.
+The Find My network is global, so an AirTag in a backpack reports its location from anywhere as long as an Apple device passes within Bluetooth range (about 30 feet).
 A child at a school across town gets the same coverage as one on a field trip two states away.

 Do AirTags work without Wi-Fi?

 Yes.
 AirTags use Bluetooth Low Energy exclusively.
-They do not connect to Wi-Fi, cellular, or any other network directly.
-The nearby Apple devices that relay the AirTag's location use their own internet connection, whether that is Wi-Fi or cellular.
-Your child's AirTag does not need any network access to function.
+They never connect to Wi-Fi or cellular networks directly.
+The nearby Apple devices that relay the location use their own internet connection.

-Can someone else find the AirTag on my child?
+Can someone else detect the AirTag on my child?

-Potentially, yes.
-Apple's anti-stalking system alerts iPhone users when an unknown AirTag travels with them.
-Android users can scan for nearby trackers using Google's detection app.
-If your child's friend or teacher has an iPhone, their phone may detect and alert them to the AirTag's presence after several hours.
-Using Family Sharing with your child's device prevents this issue within your family.
+Potentially.
+Apple's anti-stalking system alerts iPhone users when an unknown AirTag travels with them for several hours.
+Android users can scan for trackers using Google's detection app.
+Family Sharing prevents alerts within your own family group.

-Apple rates the AirTag 2 battery at over 1 year of typical use.
-The CR2032 coin cell is user-replaceable and costs about $3 at any drugstore.
-In our experience, we got approximately 14 months before the low battery notification appeared.
+Apple rates the AirTag 2 at over 1 year on a single CR2032 coin cell.
+The battery costs about $3 at any drugstore and is user-replaceable.
+In my experience, after 14 months of daily use tracking a school backpack, the low-battery notification appeared right on schedule.
 See our AirTag battery replacement guide for step-by-step instructions.

 Can two parents track the same AirTag?

-Yes, through Apple's Family Sharing feature.
-The AirTag owner can share the item with up to 5 people in their Family Sharing group.
-Each person sees the AirTag's location in their own Find My app.
-Both parents can play a sound, enable Lost Mode, or check the last known location independently.
+Yes, through Family Sharing.
+The AirTag owner shares the item with up to 5 people in the Family Sharing group.
+Each person sees the location in their own Find My app.
+Both parents can play a sound, enable Lost Mode, or check the last known position independently.